José Rafael Abinader

 He studied law, and got a doctorate.
 He married Rosa S. Corona Caba, and had 3 children, among them the businessman and politician Luis Abinader.
-Later, he separated from his wife, without getting divorced, and had a concubinage with Romina C. León (born 1972), who later became the Dominican Republic consul to Valencia, and had one daughter with her.

 Abinader was a member of the National Executive Committee (Comité Ejecutivo Nacional) of the Dominican Revolutionary Party starting in 1963.

-He was Minister of Finance of the Dominican Republic in 1965 and from 1982 to 1984.
+He was Secretary of the Treasury of the Dominican Republic in 1965 and from 1982 to 1984.

 He founded the Dominican Social Alliance party (ASD; now the Modern Revolutionary Party or PRM); in 1998 he was elected Senator for the Santiago Province in an alliance with the Dominican Revolutionary Party.

 Abinader was the ASD's presidential candidate for three times: 1982, 1990 and 1996.
 Thirty-four years after Abinader's first presidential campaign, his son Luis Abinader became the presidential candidate of that party (although renamed to the PRM) for the 2016 general election. and the 2020 general election, winning the latter.